dksorenwp/ULWSB/README.md

 ## Support:

-For any issues or questions, please [open an issue](https://github.com/dksorenwp/ulwsb/issues) on our GitHub repository.
+For any issues, questions or ideas please [open an issue](https://github.com/dksorenwp/ulwsb/issues) on our GitHub repository.

 ---